thefinnomenon/graphql-algolia-transformer/README.md

 - Double check your Algolia settings (if specified) because they arent's validated until they are used in the Lambda function and can lead to a tricky problem to track down.
 If you create an entry on a model with the @algolia directive and no index is made in Algolia, check the Lambda function logs.
 - The Algolia ObjectID is a concatenation of the DynamoDB keys for the object; PrimaryKey(:SortKey).
-- Automatically creates an index with the model name (e.g. post).
+- Automatically creates an index.
+The index name will match your DynamoDB table name. (e.g. post-ahdoegz2xvaibaim2lopa7jv4a-dev)

 ### Example
-Check out [the schema](./examples/blog/amplify/backend/api/blog/schema.graphql) for the searchable blog example.
+Check out [the schema](./examples/blogv2/amplify/backend/api/blog/schema.graphql) for the searchable blog example.

 ## Configure Project ID & API Keys
 */amplify/backend/api/<API_NAME>/parameters.json*